mgmarlow/mgmarlow.com/words/2022-09-08-building-emacs-mac-os.md

 ---
 title: Building Emacs from source on MacOS
 date: 2022-09-08
+updated_at: 2022-10-23
 tags: emacs
 ---

-This is a guide for building Emacs from source for Mac OS (tested on M1).
-Included are links to the source documentation to help guide you through the process.
+This is a guide for building Emacs from source for Mac OSX (tested on 12.4, M1) with [native compilation](https://www.masteringemacs.org/article/speed-up-emacs-libjansson-native-elisp-compilation) enabled.
+If you don't want native compilation (though I highly recommend it), feel free to drop the the `--with-native-compilation` flag when you run the `./configure` script.

 ## Prerequisites

-- `libgccjit`: This library is needed for native elisp compilation (a feature added in Emacs 28).
-You can install this via [homebrew](https://formulae.brew.sh/formula/libgccjit).
-Enabling this flag is highly recommended.
-[More info](https://akrl.sdf.org/gccemacs.html)
+- `libgccjit`: Install via [homebrew](https://formulae.brew.sh/formula/libgccjit) if you're building with native compilation.

 ## Building Emacs